deven96/ahnlich/docs/draft.md

     - `CONNECT`
     - `DISCONNECT`
-    - `SHUTDOWN`: shut down basically discounts from all connected clients, performs cleanup before killing the server
+    - `SHUTDOWNSERVER`: shut down basically discounts from all connected clients, performs cleanup before killing the server
     - `CREATE`: Create a store which must have a unique name with respect to the server.
     Create can take in name_of_store, dimensions_of_vectors(immutable) to be stored in that store, ability to create predicate indices
     - `GETKEY`: takes in store, key and direct return of key within store matching the input key